mike-a-yen/photoz/README.md

     import makeCat as MC
     cl = MC.ClusterData('cluster name',detectionFilter='F105W')
     ```
-    Default detectionFilter is F105W
+    Default detectionFilter is F105W.

-    Change if you want to use a different filter to detect objects
+    Change if you want to use a different filter to detect objects.

-    Can change filter at any time using cl.SetDetectionFilter('filter')
+    Can change filter at any time using
+    ```
+    cl.SetDetectionFilter('filter')
+    ```

   1. If the cluster hasn't been analyzed yet run (recommended)
     ```